Back to blog

 Why Startup Founders Ignore the Most Important Marketing Channel

-Your reputation is being built online right now by people who are not you.
-Here is why founders need to pay attention to what is being said about their startup, and how to actually do something about it.
+Your reputation is being built by people who are not you.
+Here is why founders need to pay attention to brand mentions, and what to do about it.

 You are building your startup in public.
 The problem is, you are not the only one talking.